 A Word from Bob

-Two years ago I shared four posts where I collated quotes from Reformed theologians.
+Two years ago I shared several posts where I collated quotes from Reformed theologians.
 Ever since then, I’ve wanted to collate those quotes into one blog post.
 After two years, here it is.
+(Please note that each author wrote comprehensively on common grace.
+Even in a lengthy blog post, I am only able to provide brief samplers from each theologian.)

 7 Reformed Theologians on “Common Grace.”